Summary of the Great Pyramid at Giza

 - Outcome: The Great Pyramid at Giza became one of the Seven Wonders of the Ancient World and stands as a testament to ancient Egyptian engineering and architectural prowess.

-Who's Who in Summary of the Great Pyramid at Giza
+Famous Figures in the the Great Pyramid at Giza

 -